forem/forem/docs/technical-overview/feature_flags.md

 As mentioned, feature flags can be used to test a work in progress feature or to test a new approach directly in production.

+To enable such a feature:
+- Login to the Forem
-To enable such feature, login to the Forem, go to `/admin/feature_flags` (it requires the `tech_admin` role), click on the flag you want to enable and press "Fully Enable".
+- Go to `/admin/feature_flags` (it requires the `tech_admin` role)
+- Click on the flag you want to enable and press "Fully Enable".
+``

 ![A screenshot of the Admin Feature Flag Panel](/admin_feature_flags.png)